connie-n/blog-netlify-hugo/content/about/header/index.md

 <!-- this is a subheadline -->
 Thanks for coming here.
-I am a M.S. student in data science.
+I recently completed my M.S. degree in Data Science, and I am passionate about applying artificial intelligence algorithms to solve business problems and create value.
+My research interests focus on language models, generative algorithms in Natural Language Processing, and multimodal learning.
+I’m eager to continue exploring and contributing to the ML/AI industry.
-I am passionate about using artificial intelligence algorithms to solving business problems and create value.
-My research interests focus on language models and generative algorithms of Natural Language Processing and multimodal.
-You can browse this site to explore about my projects or take a look at my resume.
+Feel free to browse this site to explore my projects or check out my resume.